Associate Professor Monica Thielking

 - ORCID profile

 Prior to coming to Swinburne, Monica worked at the Australian Psychological Society as the Psychologists in Schools Advisor.
 Monica was the founder and inaugural Convenor of the APS Psychologists in Schools Interest Group, of which she is still a member.
 In 2014, Monica joined the Department of Psychological Sciences and soon took a leadership role in the Department of Psychological Sciences as Postgraduate Programs Coordinator.
-She is now the Deputy Chair of the Department of Psychological Sciences.
+She is now also the Deputy Chair of the Department of Psychological Sciences.

 In 2015 Monica accepted the invitation to Co-Chair the American Psychological Association's Division 52 International Psychology Programming at the APA Convention in Toronto, and was Chair of the Programming Committee in Denver, Colorado in 2016.
 In 2017 she co-edited the Handbook of Australian School Psychology (Springer), which has quadrupled the discipline average in downloads in its first year of publication.